 When to Drink Clos Manou, Anticipated Maturity, Decanting Time

 Clos Manou needs some time before it can be enjoyed.
 Young vintages can be decanted for an average of 1 hour or so.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

-Serving and Decanting Clos Manu with Wine, Food, Pairing Tips
+Serving and Decanting Clos Manou with Wine, Food, Pairing Tips

-Clos Manu is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
+Clos Manou is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
-The wine of Clos Manu is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
+The wine of Clos Manou is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.

-Clos Manu is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms and pasta as well as cheese.
+Clos Manou is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta as well as a wide variety of hard and soft cheese.